oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         - Threat Severity: *Moderate*

         ![AVDF](./images/360-42a.png "Database Object rule-2")

-    **Notes** This database object rule monitors and alerts if DBAs were accessing **EmployeesSearchSensitiveApplicationObjects** global set of sensitive objects.
+        **Note:** This database object rule monitors and alerts if DBAs were accessing **EmployeesSearchSensitiveApplicationObjects** global set of sensitive objects.
 It can help detect data exfiltration attempts.

     - Click [**Save**]

-14. Finally, select the **Default** tab to specify what the DB Firewall policy has to do you if you are not in the context definied previously
+18. Finally, select the **Default** tab to specify what the DB Firewall policy has to do you if you are not in the context definied previously
     ![AVDF](./images/avdf-137.png "Specify the default action to do by the DB Firewall policy")

     - Click on **Default Rule** under the Rule Name, to edit the Default rule, and enter the following information